FAQs About Veterans Services

 - Any student attempting to utilize Veterans benefits at Harper MUST have a VEC on file.
 Without this document, the SCO will not know that you want to use your Veterans benefits and your enrollment will not be certified.

 - If you qualify for the Post 9/11 GI Bill® (CH 33) and indicate you would like to utilize this benefit while at Harper, the VA will process your BAH and Book Stipend once your enrollment has been certified by the SCO.
-The VA will send checks for the BAH and Book Stipend directly to you, not to Harper.

 - BAH rates are set at the E-5 plus dependents level of the ZIP code of the school you are attending.